rickb777/enumeration/README.md

     - the name of the primary Go type for which code generation is being used.

  * `-plural <name>`
     - the plural equivalent for the name of the primary Go type.
 This is optional and the default is to use the type name and append letter 's', as is common for many English nouns.
-For example, with `-type Party`, you might usefuly specify `-plural Parties`.
+For example, with `-type Party`, you might usefully specify `-plural Parties`.

  * `-i <name>` or `-input <name>`
     - the name of the input Go source file containing the `type` and `const` declarations.